OperationsMarch 16, 2026· 8 min read

 5. Reports generate automatically and are available on-demand in the portal.
 No report pulling.
 No formatting.
 No delivery scheduling.

-There is no step 6.
-When a new employee joins the client's directory, they're automatically enrolled.
-When someone fails a phishing simulation, remediation triggers automatically.
-When a compliance audit is due, the report is already there.
+When a new employee joins the client's directory, they can be enrolled automatically.
+When someone fails a phishing simulation, remediation can trigger automatically.
+When a compliance audit is due, the report should already be ready to export.

 Making the Business Case